dimajix/terraform-emr-training/README.md

 * `proxy_domain` Specify set the Route53 zone name for registering the web-interfaces to the public DNS.
 This setting has to match the corresponding domain name and will be used for setting up the reverse proxy
-  # Configuration: Set the user name for basic auth
 * `proxy_user` Configure the user name used for basic http authentication.
 This provides a very basic level of security for the clusters.
 * `proxy_password` Configure the corresponding password for http basic auth to